 Ironsoula removed the hatchet from the thigh holster of her skin and set straight to work collecting firebush.
 She cut and gathered the dead wood, half-conscious of her network counting the landsbeasterie, for a full four percent of the daylong, clearing a campsite and ringing it with a protective thorny bramblewall.

-After ten minues, a large runnermom bellowed warning at Ironsoula.
+After ten minutes, a large runnermom bellowed warning at Ironsoula.
 A grandmother.
 The beastie kept a respectful distance as her cortege passed behind in strings, each led and followed by females, with dominant males in pecking order, each leading their children close behind in the same sequence.
 Nature’s hierarchy on a world of ovipositors: this was very different from the Protosphere, where small gametes had played the dominant selection role in evolution.

-Of the six Curated Worlds under Rabba, Wustvergen was the only living planet when the humanitinuum had arrived.
+Of the five Curated Worlds under Rabba, Wustvergen was the only living planet when the humanitinuum had arrived.
 It was also unique in the galaxy for precisely this reason, that large, immobile gametes could store more energy for the first growth stage of any life-cycle.
 Smaller gametes could flail to death, use up all their energy by the millions, to find and fuse with their larger, slower, less numerous opposites, transmitting genes.
 On Wustvergen, however, chance and unique galactic geography had conspired to assign the gestation of those large, fertilized gametes to the hosts of the smaller gametes.
 The males.

 Evolution was therefore very slow on Wustvergen, and the planetary ecology replete with species that had direct ancestors in very distant time.
 Preventing the usual devastation of impact when the biomes of the humanitinuum arrived on strange worlds had been a key achievement of the First Mothers, therefore the adaptation to this world had also been very slow, 33,000 standard years according to tradition.